-If you are eligible for Medicare prior to age 65, for example if you have been receiving Social Security disability income benefits for 24 months, you must enroll in Medicare Parts A and B and notify the Benefitsolver team at 855-327-5025.
+If you are eligible for Medicare prior to age 65, for example if you have been receiving Social Security disability income benefits for 24 months, you must enroll in Medicare Parts A and B and notify the benefits service center at 855-278-7157.
 Failure to obtain Medicare Parts A and B when you first become eligible could result in the loss of the hospitals' retiree medical coverage.